ENT · Vestibular Schwannoma

 Meniere disease: episodic vertigo and fluctuating hearing loss

-Labyrinthitis: acute onset of severe vertigo and hearing loss
+Labyrinthitis: acute onset of continuous vertigo and hearing loss